 Research shows that at least 82% of all advertised roles require some level of digital skills, of which there is currently a skills shortage – meaning many organisations are experiencing real difficulties in finding the people they need.

 As a result of this, Local Enterprise Partnerships (LEPs) right across the country are putting digital skills right at the top of their agendas, meaning providers need to engage with employers and learners alike to provide digital focused curriculum.

-Highfield has recently introduced the following digital skills qualifications to its portfolio.
+Highfield has recently introduced the following digital skills and ICT qualifications to its portfolio.